yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 ## Goal

 My goal would be to build a search engine based on image similarity-based recommendations.
-Essentially the workflow is divided into three steps:
+Essentially the workflow consists of three steps:
 1. Modeling
 2. Feature extraction
 3. Image retrieval